camptocamp/c2cwsgiutils/README.md

 ## Pyramid

-A command line (`c2cwsgiutils-run`) is provided to start an HTTP server (Gunicorn) with a WSGI application.
 By default, it will load the application configured in `/app/production.ini`, but you can change that with the `C2CWSGIUTILS_CONFIG` environment variable.
 All the environment variables are usable in the configuration file using stuff like `%(ENV_NAME)s`.